quantran1229/koa-init/README.md

 ```
 npm start
 ```
+Your server will run at localhost:3000
 5. Cry for your mom because it didn't work

 ## Running Test
 To be added in the future
+Go to localhost:3000/api/test

 ## Version
 0.1.0